Universe-E/healthgram/items/report.md

 Greater Data Usage, Handling and Sophistication

-3. [Data-Formats] read data from json and xml formats
+3. [Data-Formats] read data from json and xml formats, as well as firebase
    * Code to the Data File [users_interaction.json](link-to-file), [search-queries.xml](link-to-file), ...
    * Link to the Firebase repo: ...